Our Role in Curbing this Devastation

 This current course satisfies at least 3.5 hours of continuing education for controlled substance prescribers, except dentists who shall complete at least 2 hours to satisfy the DOPL requirements.
 This controlled substance prescribing class satisfies the division’s requirements for the continuing education required for the renewal of the controlled substance prescriber’s respective license type, is delivered by an accredited continuing education provider recognized by the division as offering continuing education appropriate for the controlled substance prescriber’s respective license type, and include a post-course knowledge assessment.

 In addition, an M.D. or D.O. completing continuing professional education hours will complete those hours in classes that qualify for the American Medical Association Physician’s Recognition Award Category 1 credit.
 All others (non-M.D. or D.O.s) could also seek continuing education credits in accordance with your organizations’ requirements.
-We are also offering maintenance of certificate Part II credits for the following boards: American Board of Otolaryngology Head and Neck Surgery, American Board of Ophthalmology, American Board of Pathology, American Board of Internal Medicine, American Board of Pediatrics, and American Board of Anesthesiology.
+We are also offering maintenance of certificate Part II credits for the following boards: American Board of Otolaryngology Head and Neck Surgery, American Board of Pathology, American Board of Internal Medicine, American Board of Pediatrics, and American Board of Anesthesiology.
 Please ensure you provide the necessary credentials upon registration to receive these credits.

 Please note: A controlled substance prescriber who, on or after July 1, 2017, obtains a waiver to treat opioid dependency with narcotic medications, in accordance with the Drug Addiction Treatment Act of 2000, 21 U.S.C.
 Sec.
 823 et seq., may use the waiver to satisfy the 3.5 hours of the continuing education requirement for two consecutive licensing periods.
 Therefore this course is not intended for those prescribers